Some of the applications’ settings can be modified in a file called settings.json.

 signed by different root authorities.
 This setting can be used to give a

-self-signed chain over the backwards compatible "DST Root CA X3"
+self-signed chain over the backwards compatible "DST Root CA X3".
+Note

 that this only really works for Apache and other software that uses .pem